maxfieldk/TE-Seq/README.md

 I highly recommend familiarizing yourself with the basics of snakemake before embarking on a complex analysis with this pipelin.
 For help with snakemake, consult its highly usable and detailed docs at https://snakemake.readthedocs.io/en/stable/index.html
 For help with git, consult https://git-scm.com/docs/gittutorial If you encounter problems, please create a new issue on the github page.

+## Attribution
+The workflow graphic was adapted from work by Zandra Fagernas and carries a CC-BY 4.0 license.